chicagology

-Singer Building II, also known as Field Leiter & Co Building, Marshall Field Building
+Singer Building II, Field Leiter & Co Building, Marshall Field Building

 Life Span: 1879-1905